Implicit Diffusion: Efficient Optimization through Stochastic Sampling: METHODS

 \paragraph{Beyond nested-loop approaches.} Sampling from $\pi^\star(\theta)$ is usually only feasible via iterations of the sampling process~$\Sigma_s$.
 The most straightforward method is then a nested loop: at each optimization step $k$, run an inner loop for a large number $T$ of steps of $\Sigma_s$ to produce $\hat \pi_{k} \approx \pi^\star(\theta_k)$, and use it to evaluate a gradient.
 Algorithm~\ref{alg:naive-nested} formalizes this baseline.
 This approach can be inefficient for two reasons: first, it requires solving the inner sampling problem {\em at each optimization step}.
 Further, nested loops are typically impractical with accelerator-oriented hardware.
 These issues can be partially alleviated by techniques like gradient checkpointing (see references in Appendix~\ref{apx:additional-related-work}).

-We rather step away from the nested-loop paradigm and follow an approach inspired by methods in bilevel optimization, aiming to {\em jointly} iterate on both the sampling problem (evaluation of $\pi^\star$--the inner problem), and the optimization problem over $\theta \in \R^p$ (the outer objective~$\cF$).
+We rather follow an approach inspired by methods in bilevel optimization, aiming to {\em jointly} iterate on both the sampling problem (evaluation of $\pi^\star$--the inner problem), and the optimization problem over $\theta \in \R^p$ (the outer objective~$\cF$).
 We describe these methods in Section~\ref{subsec:implicit-diff} and Algorithms~\ref{alg:implicit-diff} and~\ref{alg:implicit-diff-maxi}.
 The connection with bilevel optimization is especially seamless when sampling can indeed be cast as an optimization problem over distributions in $\cP$, as in~(\ref{eq:inner-sampling}).
 However, as noted above, our approach generalizes beyond.